 - provide prompt and adequate follow-up care to assess treatment.

 Misdiagnosis also can become negligence if a medical professional treats a patient in a way that is not medically warranted by the symptoms.

 Why Maurice Blackburn?

 We know that misdiagnosis of a serious, progressive illness can have devastating consequences.
 If you or a loved one has been misdiagnosed, our team can help you understand your legal options to achieve the best possible outcome.

-We are Australia's leading medical negligence law firm and have a team of dedicated professionals who only handle medical malpractice claims.
+We are Australia's leading medical negligence law firm and have a team of dedicated personal injury lawyers who only handle medical malpractice claims.
 This team has successfully represented hundreds of patients and their families in complex and sensitive cases.

 Medical malpractice laws are different across states and territories, so it's important to have a local lawyer with national resources.
-That's why we have offices in Melbourne, Sydney, Brisbane, Perth, Adelaide, Darwin and throughout Australia.
+That's why Maurice Blackburn Lawyers has offices in Melbourne, Sydney, Brisbane, Perth, Adelaide, Darwin and throughout Australia.

 If you think you have experienced medical malpractice, talk to us today to find out how we can help you.